 The CESU Network National Meeting will be June 3-5, 2014 at the National Conservation Training Center near Shepherdstown, West Virginia.
-See the conference webpage for more information.
+See the meeting webpage for more information.

 The seventeen CESUs bring together scientists, resource managers, students, and other conservation professionals, drawing upon expertise from across the biological, physical, social, cultural, and engineering disciplines (from Anthropology to Zoology) to conduct collaborative and interdisciplinary applied projects that address natural and cultural heritage resource issues at multiple scales and in an ecosystem context.
 Each CESU is structured as a working collaborative with participation from numerous federal and nonfederal institutional partners.
 CESUs are based at host universities and focused on a particular biogeographic region of the country.